Zaafarani Cabinet

 The Zaafrani Cabinet is a Tunisian government headed by Sara Zaafarani, who succeeded Kamel Maddouri's government after its prime minister resigned on the night between 20 March and 21 March 2025.
 It is the sixth government under President Kais Saied and the fourth government under the 2022 Tunisian Constitution.
 It is the second government in Tunisia and the Arab world to be headed by a woman.

 First composition (March 20, 2025)

-The replacement of Tunisian Prime Minister Kamel Madouri did not coincide with a major reshuffle in the government, with the exception of the appointment of Salah Zouari as Minister of Equipment and Housing, succeeding Sara Zaafarani, who was appointed Prime Minister.
+The replacement of Tunisian Prime Minister Kamel Madouri did not coincide with a major reshuffle in the government, with the exception of the appointment of Slah Zouari as Minister of Equipment and Housing, succeeding Sara Zaafarani, who was appointed Prime Minister.
 Since 20 March 2025, Sara Zaafarani, the Prime Minister, has been serving alongside members of Kamel Madouri's government.